 #3 Move your body!

-Exercise can lead to lower inflammation in the body and support gut health, both benefits for stabilizing metabolism.
+Exercise can lead to lower inflammation in the body and support gut health, both beneficial for stabilizing metabolism.
 Studies indicate, however, that overweight women are many times more at risk for both diabetes and Breast Cancer.
-In addition, a 2017 analysis conducted at Gazi University in Turkey found a strong causal relationship between obesity and insulin resistance, which in turn cause estrogen imbalance and higher risk of Breast Cancer.
+In addition, a 2017 analysis conducted at Gazi University in Turkey found a strong causal relationship between obesity and insulin resistance, which in turn causes estrogen imbalance and a higher risk of Breast Cancer.

 #4 Consider key supplements for balancing insulin.